 |

-Preface to 20th Century Alchemy
+to 20th Century Alchemy

 PREFACE

-Twentieth Century Alchemy is a publication
+Century Alchemy is a publication which covers the debate which

-which covers the debate which has plagued man for millenniums.
+has plagued man for millenniums.
+"Can one cause an element

-"Can one cause an element to change from itself to another
+to change from itself to another by a chemical reaction?"

-by a chemical reaction?"
-Well, my good friend, Dr. John O'M
+Well, my good friend, Dr. John O'M Bockris from Texas A&M

-Bockris from Texas A&M University is now conjuring a new breed
+University is now conjuring a new breed of scientists fluttering

-of scientists fluttering throughout their laboratories adorned
+throughout their laboratories adorned in their black robes,

-in their black robes, wearing conical hats with their pet horned
+wearing conical hats with their pet horned toads, sprinkling

-toads, sprinkling elixir on lead to convert it to gold.
+elixir on lead to convert it to gold.

 However, the reality is, alchemy, in the true sense of the word,

 has been present since the beginning of our Universe.
-Mother Nature
+Mother

-Egyptian writings.
-During the last 2,000 years, claims to be able
+in Chinese and Egyptian writings.
+During the last 2,000 years,

-to chemically synthesize gold have been maintained in Europe and
+claims to be able to chemically synthesize gold have been maintained

-of such laws.
-Were they established to protect the innocent, or
+question the motives of such laws.
+Were they established to

-to prevent competition of elixirists of the kingdom?
+protect the innocent, or to prevent competition of elixirists

 During the early 1900's, science was directed by Doctors Rutherford